-The boil out of the boiler and system is neither difficult nor expensive.
+The boil out of the boiler and system is neither difficult not expensive.
 The chemicals needed for cleaning are readily available.
-Tri-sodium phosphate or sodium hydroxide (lye) are the most commonly used chemicals.
+Tri-sodium phosphate, or sodium hydroxide (lye) are the most commonly used chemicals.
 Use only one type of solution in the system.
-The amount of chemical required will vary according to conditions, but one pound per fifty gallons of water is suggested.
+The amount of chemical required will very according to conditions, but an amount of one pound of chemical per fifty gallons of water is suggested.